JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2022-12-14-SRA-Uploads.md

 - General info
 	- Release date set as Dec.
 20, 2022 to allow time for edits
 	- Project title is "Characterizing transcriptomic responses to sedimentation across location and morphology in reef-building corals"
 	- Project description is "Gene expression in response to sedimentation across location (Florida, Hawai'i) and morphology (branching, intermediate, massive).
-Data includes RNAseq (gene expression) sequences from 6 reef-building coral species (*Montipora capitata*, *Pocillopora acuta*, *Porites lobata*, *Acropora cervicornis*, *Montestraea cavernosa*, and *Orbicella faveolata*)"
+Data includes RNAseq (gene expression) sequences from 6 reef-building coral species (*Montipora capitata*, *Pocillopora acuta*, *Porites lobata*, *Acropora cervicornis*, *Montestraea cavernosa*, and *Orbicella faveolata*)
 	- Project is not part of a larger initiative already registered with NCBI
 	- Grants associated with this project:
 		- # 1939795 and # 1939263 Harnessing the Data Revolution; National Science Foundation